DustinVK/PharmChurnMachineLearning/README.md

 ## Data
 The dataset was sourced from Kaggle.
 It spans 6 months and 1,184,025 records with 21 columns of customer transactional data.

-The training dataset (purchase_data_bill_level_sept.csv) is too big to be hosted on GitHub, but it can be found here: https://www.kaggle.com/mishra5001/customer-churn-prediction-pharmaceutical-data
+The training dataset (purchase_data_bill_level_sept.csv) is too large to be hosted on GitHub, but it can be found here: https://www.kaggle.com/mishra5001/customer-churn-prediction-pharmaceutical-data

 ## Running the App